rtoal/ple/whitespace/README.md

 ## About Whitespace:

-White is an esoteric language created by Edwin Brady and Chris Morris on 2003 as an April Fool's Joke.
+Whitespace is an esoteric language created by Edwin Brady and Chris Morris on 2003 as an April Fool's Joke.
 TODO

 ## Whitespace Resources: